MatthewAcevedoIT/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/Ze0Em5e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Wonderufl Client-1 is now a part of the domain.
+Wonderful!
+Client-1 is now a part of the domain.
 Now we will set up remote desktop for non-administrative users on Client-1.
 We have to log into Client-1 as an admin and open system properties.
 Click on "Remote Desktop", allow "domain users" access to remote desktop.
 After completing those steps you should be able to log into Client-1 as a normal user.
 </p>
 <br />